 - In 3 minutes change the sculpture to better represent the future you want to create. - With your guide, note the differences between Sculpture I and Sculpture II.
 Identify potential leverage points: What changed first? - Take a picture of Sculpture 2. - Answer: - ...
-What would I need to do next to give life to this emerging future? - Each journal for 2 minutes to capture what is most important to take away.
+What would I need to do next to give life to this emerging future? - Each journal for 2 minutes.